 Roman literature is a diverse and exciting field, and in this course, students have the opportunity to read authors such as Catullus, Ovid, Virgil, Caesar, Suetonius, and others.

-Roman literature is a diverse and exciting field, and in this course, students read diverse authors such as Ovid, Virgil, Caesar, Cicero, and others.
+Latin literature is a diverse and exciting field, and in this course, students read diverse authors such as Ovid, Virgil, Caesar, Cicero, and others.

 This advanced course is designed to further explore calculus topics after taking AP Calculus BC.

-In this semester-long course, students learn about the unique qualities of different types of paint, including watercolor, acrylic, and oil.
+In this spring semester-long course, students learn about the unique qualities of different types of paint, including watercolor, acrylic, and oil.

-Students are taught an expanded range of digital printing techniques, camera functions, and photographic techniques.
+As this year-long course progresses, students are taught an expanded range of digital printing techniques, camera functions, and photographic techniques.

-Honors Portfolio Development is a yearlong course for students who are serious about the practical experience of art and want to develop mastery in conceptualizing, composing, and executing their ideas.
+Honors Portfolio Development is a year-long course for students who are serious about the practical experience of art and want to develop mastery in conceptualizing, composing, and executing their ideas.

 Prekindergarten students continue to develop skills for reading through listening and retelling stories and poems.

 Young learners continue to explore fundamental mathematical concepts and relationships.
+Students match and sort objects by specific attributes

 Students learn music through singing, creative movement, and listening and playing classroom instruments.